powerchordlabs/forte-api/README.md

     If true, performs a browser fingerprint, once per session, via a non-blocking background process, i.e. WebWorker.

 ### Organization Scopes
-All api requests require at least a `trunk` scope and the majority of api calls will also require a `branch` scope to be able to access your data.
+All api requests require at least a `trunk` scope and most also require a `branch` scope to be able to access your data.

 The [constructor](#constructor) requires a `scope.trunk` param, but for requests requiring `branch` scope you can also use `api.withBranch()`.
 This is particularly useful on the server side, where you may have non-branch api calls during bootstrapping, as well as branch scoped calls during individual page requests.

+For example:

 ```js